richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 GXN used Ladybug for Rhino, which utilised climate data.
 This allowed designers to understand and design for specific local site conditions.
 Ladybug provides visualisation tools for wind, rain, sun-path, solar isolation and cloud cover.
 Jensen has stated that ‘90 per cent of a building’s form is decided in the first 10 per cent of our design process.
 To inform our architecture we use software that provides live feedback on daylight quality and environmental impact, right from the first early sketches’.(2) [2-10]

+Using sensors, energy modelling and an indoor environmental quality app, guests can track the impacts of their stay, monitoring water and energy consumption, daylight levels, air quality, temperature and humidity levels.
+The app, which is still under development, was designed to monitor real-time energy sources, so that guests could see which proportion of the energy they use is from renewable sources.
+[2-10]

+GXN has a broad focus, seeking to support design processes and advance multiple streams of green research.
+The daylight simulation and early-stage design optioning are central to the architects’ work, but in the future they aim to focus more on real-time energy monitoring, building on the success of their Green Solution House.
+It is imagined that this stream of inquiry will lead to new workflows for architects and more interactivity with people in their design environments.
+GXN’s work illustrates not only how a variety of environmental computation approaches can shape building form, but also how this can shape users’ behaviour.[2-10]

 ### 7. BIM（Building Information Model）建筑信息模型的参数化及平台转换数据接口；
 Ultimately, CAD and documentation should further become a by-product of the design process, as the potential of a landscape BIM (LIM) method may promise, although we are some way from a synthetic implementation of such a system.[1-13]